karavokyrismichail/Arrivals-of-tourists-in-Greece/README.md

 Python Scripts that download data from the Hellenic Statistical Authority and plot four charts about tourism in greece during the period 2011-2014

+## Tools
+- Beautiful Soup
+- pandas
+- Matplotlib

 ## Scripts

 #### Downloader.py
-- Downloads XLS files about arrivals of tourists from the Hellenic Statistical Authority (page scraping)
+- Downloads XLS files about arrivals of tourists from the Hellenic Statistical Authority (page scraping - using Beautiful Soup)

 #### PerCountry.py
 - Processes unstructured data from xls format files (using pandas)
-- Extracts a Graph that shows the number of tourists that came in Greece during 2011-2014 from the top 10 countries with most arrvals (using matplotlib)
+- Extracts a Graph that shows the number of tourists that came in Greece during 2011-2014 from the top 10 countries with most arrvals (using Matplotlib)
 - Exports the structured data to csv file and store them to an sqlite3 database

 #### PerQuarter.py
-- Processes unstructured data from xls format files using pandas
+- Processes unstructured data from xls format files (using pandas)
-- Extracts a Graph that shows for each quarter of the year during 2011-2014, the number of arrivals in Greece (using matplotlib)
+- Extracts a Graph that shows for each quarter of the year during 2011-2014, the number of arrivals in Greece (using Matplotlib)
 - Exports the structured data to csv file and store them to an sqlite3 database

 #### PerTransport.py
 - Processes unstructured data from xls format files (using pandas)
-- Extracts a Graph that shows the number of arrivals in Greece for each transport during 2011-2014 (using matplotlib)
+- Extracts a Graph that shows the number of arrivals in Greece for each transport during 2011-2014 (using Matplotlib)
 - Exports the structured data to csv file and store them to an sqlite3 database

 #### PerYear.py
 - Processes unstructured data from xls format files (using pandas)
-- Extracts a Graph that shows the number of arrivals in Greece for each year during 2011-2014 (using matplotlib)
+- Extracts a Graph that shows the number of arrivals in Greece for each year during 2011-2014 (using Matplotlib)
 - Exports the structured data to csv file and store them to an sqlite3 database